-Here is what I said, with some included follow-ups:
+Here is what I said, with some follow-ups:

 Spanking has been on my mind since watching a Dr. Phil episode yesterday.
 According to the statistics given by Babycenter.com, 50% of parents spank.
-I don’t believe in spanking and I really try not to judge those who spank, but it is hard.
-I just don’t get it and never have.
-I do, however, believe in discipline.
-I use time-outs and taking away of privileges for punishment.
-I have to agree with fellow mom blogger, Jessica Gottlieb (who was on the show), that threatening children with belts is BEYOND awful.
+I don’t believe in spanking personally and I really try not to judge those who spank, but it is admittedly difficult for me to accept, too.
+I certainly believe in disciplines like time-outs and taking away privileges.
+In our home, there is no doubt that mom and dad are in charge and must be listened to and respected, but without the threat of spanking.

 Dr. Phil said statistics show that spanked children are more violent and commit more crimes as adults.
 Do you think there is merit in that?
-I think that statistics are not always accurate or non-biased, so it’s hard to give statistics on spanking any merit, IMO.
-I honestly base my decision not to spank on life experience, what I’ve witnessed from adults who were spanked, and how I personally want to raise my children.
+I know that statistics are not always accurate or non-biased, so it’s hard to give statistics on spanking any merit, but it is an interesting study.

-I am one of the few in my generation who was not spanked at a child.
+I may be one of few in my generation who was not spanked as a child.
 It is completely foreign to me, which makes it even harder for me to understand why parents do it.
-I suppose I don’t understand the logic or benefits, except that it is a very quick fix.
-It almost seems too easy.
-Like a previous commenter said in the forum, “we *can* get away with hitting children, but we could never do this with other adults.”
-So, why is it okay?
+I have trouble understanding the logic or benefits, other than it being a fast form of discipline.

-Some of those that I am close to who were spanked as children do have anger issues, and some even have violent tendencies.
-I know this doesn’t represent the entire population, but it still teaches me something.
-I am very laid back and like to talk through situations calmy.
-In our household, it is very clear that mom and dad are in charge and must be listened to and respected.
+Some of those that I am close to who were spanked as children do have anger issues and some even have violent tendencies.
+This obviously isn’t necessarily the case for the entire population of adults who were spanked as children, but it still teaches me something.

-Sure, I get extremely frustrated as a mom, especially going through the toddler years with my youngest, but I would never hit him.
-Never.
-I also would never hit my husband, family members or friends, unless they physically attacked me first.
+Sure, I get extremely frustrated as a mom, especially going through the toddler years with my youngest, but I would never spank him.
+I also would never hit my husband, family members, or friends, unless my life was in danger.

 I am like you and absolutely DO NOT like to spank.
 However there have been a few instances for the safety of my child I did have to do it.